Golf Tutorials

 Why Would Anyone Play Cack-Handed?
 The Surprising Advantages

 Most players who adopt a cack-handed technique do so to fix a specific problem.
-But in fixing one issue, they often discover some unique benefits that can help various an entire game.
+But in fixing one issue, they often discover some unique benefits that can enhance their entire game.
 Here are a few reasons why it might be a smart move for some golfers.

 1. Encourages an "Arms and Body" Swing